get-convex/launchdarkly/README.md

 });
 ```

+#### LaunchDarkly Events

+As noted in the examples above, queries are unable to send events to LaunchDarkly.
+If you need would like to have the SDK send events to LaunchDarkly (e.g. flag evaluation insights and for experimentation), you should use LaunchDarkly in a mutation or action instead.

 ## Example App

 You can run the example in the `examples` folder to see how the LaunchDarkly component works.